San Antonio Spurs: 1973–1976: Moving to San Antonio

 While the Chaparrals had been modestly successful on the court, they were sinking financially by their third season.
 The financial difficulties were largely caused by the ownership group's refusal to invest much money on the team.
 After missing the playoffs for the first time in their existence in the 1972–73 season, nearly all of the owners wanted out.
 The team decided to sell the team to a different city, and the Chaparrals had to choose between San Antonio and El Paso.
 A group of 35 San Antonio businessmen—led by Angelo Drossos, John Schaefer, and Red McCombs—worked out a "lend-lease" deal with the Dallas ownership group.
 Drossos and his group would lease the team for three years with an option to purchase.
-They were allowed to move the team to San Antonio immediately, but would return the team to Dallas if no purchase occurred by 1975.

-After the deal was signed, the team was renamed the San Antonio Gunslingers.
-However, before they even played a game, the name was changed to Spurs.
-The team's primary colors were changed from the red, white, and blue of the Chaparrals to the now-familiar black, silver and white motif of the Spurs, with the branding taking effect for the 1973–74 season.
+After the deal was signed, the team was renamed the San Antonio Gunslingers; however, before they even played a game under that name, the team name was changed to the Spurs instead.
+It's debated whether the name related to a winning entry in a local "Name That Team" contest or if it related to one of the team owners being born in Spur, Texas.
+In any case, the team's primary colors were changed from the red, white, and blue of the Chaparrals to the now-familiar black, silver and white motif of the Spurs, with the branding taking effect for the 1973–74 season.
 In their first game at HemisFair Arena, the Spurs lost to the San Diego Conquistadors despite attracting a crowd of 6,000 fans.
 A smothering defense was the team's trademark, as they held opponents to less than 100 points in an ABA-record 49 games.
 The early Spurs were led by ABA veteran James Silas, and the team grew stronger by acquiring Swen Nater (who would go on to win the Rookie of the Year award) and George Gervin from the Virginia Squires in January.
 The ABA tried to halt the Gervin deal, claiming it was detrimental to the league; however, a judge ruled in the Spurs' favor and Gervin made his Spurs debut on February 7, 1974.
 The Spurs finished their inaugural season under that banner with a 45–39 record, good for third place in the Western Division.
 In the playoffs, the team was defeated by the Indiana Pacers in seven games in the first round.
 San Antonio embraced the Spurs with open arms; the Spurs drew 6,303 fans per game, surpassing the Chaparrals' entire total attendance in only 18 games.
 Drossos, Schaefer and McCombs knew a runaway hit when they saw it.
 After only one year, they exercised their option to tear up the lease agreement, buy the franchise outright and keep the team in San Antonio for good.